studiocolibri/billy-bike/content/fr/privacy-policy.md

 ---
-layout: "secondary"
+layout: secondary
-title: "Privacy policy"
+title: Privacy policy

 ---
+# **Privacy policy**

-Last Updated: April 12th, 2017
+Last Updated: May 10th, 2020

 BILLY is an electric mobility service proposed by Billy SPRL, a Belgian company registered with the CBE under number BE 0674377256 whose registered office is located at Rue Guillaume Tell 59B, 1060 Sint-Gillis, Belgium (“We”, “BILLY”).

 We have created a network for sharing electric bicycles through a mobile application (“App”) that enables users to locate, rent, and operate electric bicycles (“Billy”) from the available locations (“Billy Service”).
 The Billy Service is designed to offer its users (“Users” or “You”) a means of transportation with electric bicycles via a short-term self-service rental model.
-We maintain a corporate Web site at [https://billy.bike](https://medium.com/r/?url=https%3A%2F%2Fbilly.bike) (“Site”) as well as all related applications, widgets, software, tools and other services provided by us and on which a link to this policy is displayed.
+We maintain a corporate Web site at [https://billy.bike](https://billy.bike "https://billy.bike") (“Site”) as well as all related applications, widgets, software, tools and other services provided by us and on which a link to this policy is displayed.

 This Privacy Policy and any additional terms incorporated by reference herein (hereinafter referred to as the “Policy”) govern, after their acceptance by the User, our collection, storage and use of Personal Information, as defined below, from Users who have registered for the services provided by BILLY — namely the Billy Service, Site, the App, and any access through Third Party Sites (collectively the “Services”) — and visitors, whether User or not, to the Site or the App, (“Visitors”) (together, “You”, “Your” or “Users”).

 We take Your privacy seriously and make it a priority to protect personally identifiable information that we obtain from and about You both online and off-line.
-If You have questions about our Policy, please send an email to info@billy.bike.
+If You have questions about our Policy, please send an email to team@billy.bike.

 All access and use of the Billy Service implies respect for the Policy by the User.
-The Services, including but not limited to the access and use of the Billy Service, are provided only on the condition that the Users agree to the present Policy as well as the Terms located at [https://billy.bike/terms-and-conditions/.](https://medium.com/r/?url=https%3A%2F%2Fbilly.bike%2Fterms-and-conditions%2F.)
+The Services, including but not limited to the access and use of the Billy Service, are provided only on the condition that the Users agree to the present Policy as well as the Terms located at [https://billy.bike/terms-and-conditions/.](https://billy.bike/terms-and-conditions/. "https://billy.bike/terms-and-conditions/.")

 Your use of the Services and any Personal Information You provide via the Services are subject to the terms of this Policy and BILLY’ Terms.
 By accepting this Policy upon Registration, a User acknowledges that he or she has read, understood, and agreed to be bound by this Policy.
 If You do not want information about You to be used in the manner set forth in this Policy, please do not use the Services.

-If you have any questions regarding this Policy or the Services, please contact BILLY via email at info@billy.bike or by telephone at +32 2 588 03 30.
+If you have any questions regarding this Policy or the Services, please contact BILLY via email at team@billy.bike or by telephone at +32 2 588 03 30.

 PERSONAL INFORMATION